1. EXERCISE OF THE ADVOCACY

 7.1.
 When in possession of money or securities of Clients or third parties, there is an obligation to keep them immediately deposited in a specific account opened at a bank or credit institution.
 These deposits may not be arranged or confused with own funds.
 The appropriate accounting or record book of such amounts must be kept.
 In all cases, it must be answered that the origin of the funds comes from a specific natural or legal person and the certainty of their existence.

 7.2.
 The funds must be directly linked to the Clients and to the actions that have been entrusted to them.
-The funds deposited in said account or accounts must be separately and clearly individualized, preferably through subaccounts, as corresponding to the various processes or consultations that the professional assumes so that their movement of entry and exit, their purpose and use can be identified. that such funds have been made.
+The funds deposited in said account or accounts must be separately and clearly individualized, preferably through subaccounts, as corresponding to the various processes or consultations that the professional assumes so that their movement of entry and exit, their purpose and use can be identified.

 7.3.
 The movement of funds between subaccounts is prohibited, except in justified cases, and no such subaccounts may present a debit balance.